iotool/meshtastic/thinkspeak-meshtastic-cli/readme.md

 Single node:

+* target node has Bluetooth enabled and no power saving
 * direct monitoring of your target node
 * use Bluetooth MAC of the target node to connect your computer
 * use target short node name for select node info

 Multiple nodes:

+* target node can disable Bluetooth and power saving
 * indirect monitoring of your target node by other mesh node
 * use Bluetooth MAC of the mesh node to connect your computer
 * use target short node name for select node info